PoCInnovation/Pool2022/Software/day01/Typescript/README.md

 - Typescript has a strong static type system.
 - Auto-completion is much faster and accurate.
 - Codebase are cleaner and better defined.
-- Objet oriented programming is easier in Javascript than Typescript.
+- Objet oriented programming is easier in Typescript than Javascript.
 - Frameworks and applications much more resilient and maintainable.

 :warning: Even if Typescript is better than Javascript, don't forget